-As we understand the importance of pupils hearing good reading being modelled, the first twenty minutes after lunch is Shelf Share.
+As we understand the importance of pupils hearing good reading being modelled, all classes have regular 20-minute Shelf Share sessions after lunch.
+There are 4 sessions in KS1 and 3 sessions in KS2.
 During this time, an adult reads a text of their choice to the pupils.
-They model the reading skills taught at school, including fluency, expression and intonation.
+They model the reading skills taught at school, including fluency.
 The purpose of this text is simply for pupils to enjoy; there is no expectation that pupils record any written responses to questions asked.